Political polarization in the United States: Changes in the media ecosystem

 Unlike the first half of the 20th century, protests of the 1960s civil rights movement (such as the Selma to Montgomery marches in 1965) were televised, along with police brutality and urban race rioting during the latter half of the decade.
 In 1992, 60 percent of U.S. households held cable television subscriptions in the United States, and Haidt, Abrams, and Lukianoff argue that the expansion of cable television, and Fox News in particular since 2015 in their coverage of student activism over political correctness at colleges and universities in the United States, is one of the principal factors amplifying political polarization since the 1990s.

-Haidt and Lukianoff argue that the filter bubbles created by the News Feed algorithm of Facebook and other social media platforms are also one of the principal factors amplifying political polarization since 2000 (when a majority of U.S. households first had at least one personal computer and then internet access the following year).
+Haidt and Lukianoff argue that the filter bubbles created by the News Feed algorithm of Facebook and other social media platforms are also one of the principal factors amplifying political polarization since 2000, when a majority of U.S. households first had at least one personal computer and then internet access in 2001.
 In 2002, a majority of U.S. survey respondents reported having a mobile phone.

 Big data algorithms are used in personalized content creation and automatization; however, this method can be used to manipulate users in various ways.
 The problem of misinformation is exacerbated by the educational bubble, users' critical thinking ability and news culture.
-Based on a 2015 study, 62.5% of the Facebook users are oblivious to any curation of their News Feed.
-Furthermore, scientists have started to investigate algorithms with unexpected outcomes that may lead to antisocial political, economic, geographic, racial, or other discrimination.
+In a 2015 study, 62.5% of the Facebook users were oblivious to any curation of their News Feed.
+Scientists have started to investigate algorithms with unexpected outcomes that may lead to antisocial political, economic, geographic, racial, or other discrimination.
 Facebook has remained scarce in transparency of the inner workings of the algorithms used for News Feed correlation.

 Algorithms use the past activities as a reference point for predicting users' taste to keep them engaged.
-However, this leads to the formation of a filter bubble that starts to refrain users from diverse information.
+This leads to the formation of a filter bubble that starts to refrain users from diverse information.
 Users are left with a skewed worldview derived from their own preferences and biases.